danvk/boggle-paper/paper/content.typ

 == Future Work
 <future-work>
-Branch and Bound with Orderly Trees is extremely effective at exploiting the structure inherent in Boggle, making global searches over the 4x4 board space feasible in a data center.
-This still takes a lot of compute, however, enough that we haven't performed full searches for every wordlist, for other languages, or for the most word-dense boards.
+Branch and Bound with Sum/Choice trees is extremely effective at exploiting the structure inherent in Boggle, making global searches over the 4x4 board space feasible in a data center.
+This still takes a lot of compute, however, enough that full searches have not been conducted for every wordlist, for other languages, or for the most word-dense boards.
 Further incremental optimizations and reductions in compute costs might make this more attractive.